 In 1979, the Lu-Lu Belle and her crew were leased to run Columbia Glacier Tours between Valdez and Whittier.
 For the next 6 years Captain Fred and Admiral Megan wholesaled the boat out to a couple of large tour companies, continuing to run tours between Valdez and Whittier.

 In 1985, Captain Fred bought some property and built an office on Kobuk Drive in Valdez.
 When 1986 came around he was ready to operate on his own doing Columbia Glacier and Wildlife Cruises with his family.
-He has run all of his own cruises since 1979 and has logged over 4,951 Columbia Glacier tours.
+He has run all of his own cruises since 1979 and has logged 5,097 Columbia Glacier cruises.
 His enthusiasm for sharing Prince William Sound with his guests is readily apparent as he shares his wealth of information and stories in a lively narration.
 He often goes off the beaten path looking for everything that swims and flies.

 The cruise can vary in length anywhere from 7 to ? hours.
 The iceberg conditions at the Columbia Glacier are always changing, and the glacier face has moved approximately 12 miles from where it was in 1979 when we first started doing our cruises.
 There is no way to predict how long it will take to get to the glacier face; but if any boat can make it to the face, it will be the Lu-Lu Belle.
 Please don't watch your clock, because the crew does not.